Yes, we all know that calcium is important.

 They’re certainly a superfood you’d want to start incorporating into your daily diet.
 Try yours today with pasta, hummus, soup and stews for a deliciously healthy treat.

 If you’re a foodie, then you’ll know all about kale and how everyone’s suddenly become so kale-obsessed.
 We’re talking kale chips, kale juices, kale soups, kale pastas and more!
 It’s the latest trend and frankly, we’re glad everyone’s aboard the kale-wagon.
-This fantastic non dairy calcium source has about 32 mg of calcium, per serving; which is quite high, considering vegetables aren’t generally a great source of calcium.
+Kale is a fantastic non-dairy calcium source providing about 32 mg of calcium, per serving; which is quite high, considering vegetables aren’t generally a great source of calcium.

 This green superfood is also high in Vitamin C, Vitamin A and healthy fats.
 So, it’ll not only positively contribute to bone health, but it can also reduce the risk of Type 2 Diabetes, lower cholesterol and protect against aging eyesight.